(313) 937-6077 EmpowermentPathFoundation@gmail.com

 Ready to Volunteer?

-Contact us at EmpowermentPathFoundation@gmail.com or call (313) 937-6077 to learn more about volunteer opportunities and get started today.
+Or contact us at EmpowermentPathFoundation@gmail.com or call (313) 937-6077 to learn more about volunteer opportunities.

 Corporate & Community Partnerships